idanhuang/Leetcode/2021 tracker.md

    - [1047]Remove All Adjacent Duplicates In String, Easy
    - [1441]Build an Array With Stack Operations, Easy
    - [682]Baseball Game, Easy
+   - [1381]Design a Stack With Increment Operation, Medium
 * 5/27
    - [1123]Lowest Common Ancestor of Deepest Leaves, Medium
    - [1822]Sign of the Product of an Array, Easy